 There’s nothing more restorative than a good night’s sleep.
 Studies indicate the importance of sleep in relation to our health.

 There are a number of problems that interfere with our sleep.
-While insomnia is the most common condition treated with behavioral therapy, Dr. Loomis, owner of Restorative Sleep, also treats people with the following problems:
+Fortunately, these problems can be effectively treated.
+Insomnia is the most common condition treated with behavioral therapy.
+Dr. Loomis also treats people with the following problems:

 Behavioral therapy gets to the root of the problem, rather than simply treating the symptoms.
 At Restorative Sleep, you will work one-on-one with Dr. Catherine Loomis to discover what is causing your sleep problem and how to treat it.
 You will learn skills you can use to keep your sleep problem at bay throughout your life.